I did mention I love Sichuan food, right? Yes. And I love dumplings. Well, what are we waiting for?!

 Garnishes.
 Kenji’s recipe calls for optional roasted peanuts and cilantro when serving.
 Maggie’s recipe calls for optional tablespoons of hot water from cooking the wontons and cilantro, some toasted ground Sichuan peppercorn flakes, and toasted sesame seeds.
 I didn’t add the cooking water but I did add the cilantro and sesame seeds.
 Her chili oil recipe already has sesame seeds in it so adding more sesame seeds was a little redundant.
 I really liked the peanuts because it added crunch, nice flavor, and the cilantro is a must (unless you don’t like cilantro of course).

 The dumpling wrapper.
 Both recipes called for ready-made wrappers.
 There is just something about the taste and texture of ready-made dumpling wrappers that I don’t like, so I’ve always made my own dumpling wrappers.
 I know it adds an extra step to the already laborious wrapping part, but I personally think it’s well worth-it.
 Besides, I find it harder to wrap ready-made wrappers because they are less flexible and less forgiving than the fresh ones.
-For a recipe on how to make wonton/dumpling/gyoza wrappers, visit my Amy’s Basics page!
+Here is my recipe on how to make wonton/dumpling/gyoza wrappers.